 -Body states are both the messages and the resource for change – by working with bodily states we can ‘work through’ old wounds and current stressors.

-What does that even mean and how do you achieve this?
-I get how fixated on your problems with food you can get.
+What does Food Freedom even mean and how do you achieve this?
+I get how fixated on your struggle with food you can get.
 I get how much food can feel like a horrible burden and at the same time, your best friend.

-The thing is, your relationship with food is a byproduct of your relationship with your emotionality.
+The thing is, your relationship with food is a byproduct of your relationship with your emotions and body sensations.
+Your behaviour with food is a symptom of something deeper.
+It’s a solution for a problem.
 Food is not your issue, although it may seem like it’s the thing that causes you the most suffering right now.